rocicorp/replicache-sample-todo/README.md

 ## Deploy

+Just commit to origin/master, it is auto-deployed.

+Alternately, you can deploy to your own staging environment with:

 ```
-now deploy --prod
+now deploy
 ```

 ## Schema

 The schema we run against is managed in `schema.go`.
-Change the version number to change it.
+Whenever it is changed, the db is dropped and re-created.

-Since this is just a sample app, we currently don't bother trying to migrate data between versions.
+We don't currently attempt to migrate data between versions.

 # Client